bestarch/aws-redis-bedrock-stack/README.md

 ## Redis Enterprise Cloud Setup

 To setup Redis Enterprise Cloud as your [vector database](https://redis.com/solutions/use-cases/vector-database) via the AWS Marketplace, please following the instructions [here](./docs/redis-setup.md)

+## In the moode to run a few examples?
+Go ahead and get a taste of AWS Bedrock by running a few [examples](./examples) yourself.